bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] **Temporary**
 		- [ ] ??? - Crack this coin (1 charge).
 On the fifth crack, destroy and gain lots of souls.
 	- [ ] **Positioning**
-		- [x] Helios - Rises in the east, sets in the west - Sun Chariot - Gain 1 soul, plus another 3 souls for every coin to the right of this, then move once to the left.
+		- [x] Helios - Rises in the east, sets in the west - Sun Chariot - Gain 1 soul, plus another 3 souls for every coin to the left of this, then move once to the left.
 Also blesses coins as it passes.
 		- [ ] Selene - moon goddess - maybe move from east to west but curses during, higher payoff once it's all the way to the left?
 		- [ ] ??? (payoff) - Payoff 1 soul + souls equal to the combined value of neighboring coins denominations
 	- [ ] **Monsters**